life-and-dev/church/index.md

 - Roman emperors were used to build big spectacular temples for their gods.
 - Church buildings were considered ["sacred architecture"](https://www.americamagazine.org/faith/2019/03/04/why-we-need-design-and-pay-beautiful-churches) which honors the Bishop (or supposedly God).
-- Church buildings often comes with a high tower:
+- Church buildings often come with a high tower:
   - It is seen by some as a symbol of the church's connection with heaven.
   - It represents the church's status.
 The higher the tower, the greater and wealthier the church appears.
   - In some towns it was law that no building may be built higher than the church.
 Therefore, the church was extended so that other buildings could be built higher.
-- According to some of the Eastern Orthodox Church, original purpose of the bells were to remind guardian angels to accompany the souls of the dead.
+- According to some of the Eastern Orthodox Church, the original purpose of the bells was to remind guardian angels to accompany the souls of the dead.
 - It was only since the 5th century, that builders started to install bells in the towers for these practical reasons:
   - to call people to church services
-  - to synchronize the town's time (before portable watches was invented)
+  - to synchronize the town's time (before portable watches were invented)
-  - to serve as an alarm systems for fires, invasions, floods and storms
+  - to serve as alarm systems for fires, invasions, floods and storms

 According to [Michael Fackerell](https://christian-faith.com/why-christians-love-to-spend-so-much-money-on-church-buildings/), another possible reason why large churches are built at central public locations is to prevent Christians from scattering like in the days of the tower of Babel.